-[SC V4] Comfort ECUs.
-More advanced features are continuously added to ECUs to improve safety and comfort.
-For example, ECUs like Adaptive Cruise Control (ACC), Lane Keep Assist, Collision Prevention provide safety, where Comfort Park Assist and RKE are examples of ECUs that provide comfort.
-Although these components have a great impact on improving the driving experience in terms of safety and comfort, they pose a new type of attacks, i.e., cyberphysical attacks.
-These components are part of the CAN network, and there is a threat of attacking them and compromising their expected functions by directly exploiting their vulnerabilities, or vulnerabilities in other ECUs residing in the same network [17].
+b) SC V4, comfort ECUs: More advanced features are continuously added to ECUs to improve safety and comfort.
+For example, ECUs like Adaptive Cruise Control (ACC), Lane Keep Assist, and Collision Prevention provide safety, where Comfort Park Assist and RKE are examples of ECUs that provide comfort.
+Although these components have a great impact on improving the driving experience in terms of safety and comfort, they pose a new type of attacks, i.e., cyber-physical attacks.
+These components are part of the CAN network, and there is a threat of attacking them and compromising their expected functions by directly exploiting their vulnerabilities, or vulnerabilities in other ECUs residing in the same network [111].
 As an example, ACC is the next generation of cruise control.
 It provides the ability to detect the speed of the car ahead using laser or radar sensors, and adaptively change the current speed to maintain a safe distance between cars.
 A well-equipped attacker might be able to interrupt ACC sensors' operations by either introducing noise or spoofing.
 As a result of the attack, ACC may reduce or increase speed unexpectedly, or even cause collisions.
 The threat is the ability to tamper with the sensors externally, or with the ACC's ECU itself internally, possibly through other ECUs that are potentially vulnerable to remote attacks such as TPMS, RKE, or TCU.

-[SC V5] Vulnerabilities with X-by-wire.
-An emerging trend in smart cars is the "X-by-wire".
-It aims to gradually replace the mechanically-controlled components in the car, such as the steering wheel and the brake pedal, by electronic or electromechanical components.
-Such electro-mechanical components would make drivers control the relevant functionality by only pressing some buttons.
-Steer-, Drive-, Brake-, Shift-, and Throttle-by-wire are all examples of this trend [149].
-This implies new opportunities for attackers to launch cyberphysical attacks exploiting such new functionalities.
+c) SC V5, vulnerabilities with X-by-wire: An emerging trend in smart cars is the "X-by-wire."
+It aims to gradually replace the mechanically controlled components in the car, such as the steering wheel and the brake pedal, by electronic or electro-mechanical components.
+Such electromechanical components would make drivers control the relevant functionality by only pressing some buttons.
+Steer-, drive-, brake-, shift-, and throttle-by-wire are all examples of this trend [155].
+This implies new opportunities for attackers to launch cyber-physical attacks exploiting such new functionalities.
 However, this technology relies on FlexRay communication protocol, which is more advanced than CAN protocol in terms of speed and safety features.
-However, it is more costly and less likely to widespread in the near future [149].
+However, it is more costly and less likely to widespread in the near future [155].